saas786/hybrid-log/README.md

     |--------------------------------------------------------------------------
     |
     | Here you may configure the log channels for your application.
 Out of
-    | the box, folio uses the Monolog PHP logging library.
+    | the box, hybrid uses the Monolog PHP logging library.
 This gives
     | you a variety of powerful log handlers / formatters to utilize.
     |
     | Available Drivers: "single", "daily", "slack", "syslog",